wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

       .. image:: images/reading-stacktraces/cpp_null_stacktrace.png
          :alt: Stack Trace associated with a null-related error

       The error is specific - our member variable ``motorRef`` was declared, but never assigned a value.
-Therefor, when we attempt to use it to call a method using the ``->`` operator, the exception occurs.
+Therefore, when we attempt to use it to call a method using the ``->`` operator, the exception occurs.

       The exception states its type was ``nullptr``.